jpaju/home-automation/README.md

 This will pull the updated Docker images and recreate the containers with the new versions.

-#### Automatic Updates

-This repository uses Mend Renovate for automatic dependency updates.
-View pending updates on the [renovate dashboard](https://developer.mend.io/github/jpaju/home-automation).

-## Secrets Management with sops-nix
+## Secrets management

+Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
+Secrets are encrypted so they can be committed to git.

-### Initial Setup
+### Initial setup

 Make sure you have the age key setup at: